Diane Rodríguez: Impact on authorities

-It lapsing 2011 Diane Rodriguez, got the attention of the Ministry of Interior and police community, by proposing a joint effort with the transgender population.
-The approach is part of the various complaints of trans partners who performed sex work, who expressed the abuse of some policemen.
-Thus begins the inter-institutional agreements with the authorities and get to the first "awareness workshops of sexuality and génder", in order to reduce stigma and discrimination against prostitutes and transgender sex workers in Guayaquil.
+It lapsing 2011 Diane Rodriguez, got the attention of the Ministry of Interior and the police community, by proposing a joint effort with the transgender population.
+The approach is part of the various complaints of trans partners who performed sex work, and who expressed the abuse of some policemen.
+Thus begins the inter-institutional agreements with the authorities and get to the first "awareness workshops of sexuality and gender", in order to reduce stigma and discrimination against prostitutes and transgender sex workers in Guayaquil.

 Social impact

 Victor Victoria

-In 2009, with several organizations led by Kimirina corporation, Diane Rodriguez gave life to the first comics or preventive character transgender, which she called "Victor Victoria".
+In 2009, with several organizations led by the Kimirina corporation, Diane Rodriguez gave life to the first comics or preventive character transgender, which she called "Victor Victoria".

 The magazine was intended to give the necessary attention to the transgender population in the different aspects of everyday life such as health, education, employment, and violence, including trans specificities.
 Publication of the journal was kept for two years in a row, reaching the trans population in general.